Warning: These docs cover v1 of the Browserless API. For v2, please visit our GitHub page

 /function API

 The /function endpoint allows for POSTing of custom code and context to run them with.
-The code function gets called with an object containing several properties: a page property, which is a puppeteer page object, and context which is the context you provide in the JSON body.
+The code function, which only supports puppeteer code, gets called with an object containing several properties: a page property, which is a puppeteer page object, and context which is the context you provide in the JSON body.

 Functions should return an object with two properties: data and type. data can be whatever you'd like (Buffer, JSON, or plain text) and type is a string describing the content-type of data.
 Browserless reads both of these from your functions return value and resolves the request appropriately.